Best for Protection in the Bathroom

 Seniors Prone to Falls in the Bathroom

-Life Alert’s In the Bathroom device is specifically designed to give seniors extra protection in the bathroom.
-The device goes beyond other water-resistant devices and is 100% waterproof, so it can even be placed in the bathtub- one of the most high-risk fall areas.
-If you or your loved one is prone to falling in the bathroom or worry about an accident occurring in the room, having an extra device specifically for in-bathroom use can provide peace of mind.
+In the Bathroom, a wall-mounted medical alert button, is specifically designed to give seniors extra protection in one of the most high-risk areas in the home- the bathroom.
+Unlike other medical alert buttons on the market that are merely water-resistant, In the Bathroom is 100% waterproof, so it can even be placed inside of the bathtub.
+If you or your loved one is prone to falling in the bathroom or worry about an accident occurring in wet spaces, having an extra device specifically for in-bathroom use can provide peace of mind.

 Plans and Starting Costs